 Measurements: 39” diameter x 29 1/8” H

-One leg was broken and glued at one point.
-Very slight warp to top and gap between top and apron in a few spots, some associated losses cracking - this is mostly hidden from view as the top projects slightly over the apron.
+One leg restored at the ankle w/ associated inpainting.
+Loss and cracking at edge between top and apron, this is mostly hidden from view as the top projects slightly over the apron.
 Some spots of veneer patching and shrinkage cracking.
 Old spliced patch to upper of one leg.
 Old restored cracks to stretchers.
 Early mellow surface with warm patina from age w/ typical scuff/wear.